wp-plugins/really-simple-ssl/readme.txt

 * Yes, every request to your domain gets redirected to https.

 == Changelog ==
+= 2.1.12 =
+* Fixed bug where execution order could be compromised, resulting in NO SSL messages.
+* Added a test to check if the proposed .htaccess rules will work in the current environment.
+* Readded HSTS to the htaccess rules, but now as an option.
+Adding this should be done only when you are sure you do not want to revert back to http.

 = 2.1.11 =
 * Improved instructions regarding deinstalling when locked out of back-end